 However, keep this away from eyes and nose, both of your pets and you.
 Use in small amounts.

 DE works although it is a bit messy.
 It works wonders!
 I do not suggest salt if you have humid climate as you will have a wet mess.
-Yes it works, but you will notice the dampness on everything.

 NEVER introduce silica in the home.
 Silica particles won't just 'slice up the fleas ' it will slice up your lungs too causing I flammation & scarring, reduced lung function when you inhale it.
 The smaller the particles the more toxic, the more harm it causes.
 Particles that cannot be seen by the naked eye are inhaled and are so small that they pass through the alveoli into the bloodstream to any part of the body.
 The body cannot deal with it or expel it, so it stays buried in lung tissue, etc., to cause problems often decades later.
 Crystalline silica causes autoimmune diseases & it is group 1 carcinogen & also causes silicosis & other respiratory disease.